Postcolonial international relations: Impact on culture

-Postcolonialism is important to International Relations because largely absent from strands of scholarship like realism and neo-realism are the accounts of cultural theory.
+Postcolonialism is important to international relations because largely absent from strands of scholarship like realism and neorealism are the accounts of cultural theory.
 In mainstream IR, variables like culture are argued have little to do with how states govern and interact.
 There are schools in IR like the English School, that do find cultural theory important international relations theory.
-Robert H. Jackson, Canadian author and academic, is a pluralist in the English School and in his book, The Global Covenant: Human Conduct in a World of States, he established a way to organize international politics that appreciates cultural diversity:"That widespread human proclivity creates a fundamental political problem: the mutual accommodation and orderly coexistence of those assorted political groups that share the finite territory of the planet and cannot usually retreat into splendid isolation.
+Robert H. Jackson, Canadian author and academic, is a pluralist in the English School and in his book, The Global Covenant: Human Conduct in a World of States, he established a way to organize international politics that appreciates cultural diversity:That widespread human proclivity creates a fundamental political problem: the mutual accommodation and orderly coexistence of those assorted political groups that share the finite territory of the planet and cannot usually retreat into splendid isolation.
 How can their relations be arranged and managed so that they can live side by side in an orderly and peaceful way and enjoy an opportunity to flourish domestically in their own distinctive ways?
 The international society of locally sovereign states based on the principles of equal sovereignty, territorial integrity, and non‐intervention can be understood as a practical institutional response to that problem.
-Understood in that way, international society is an arrangement to uphold human equality and human freedom around the world."
+Understood in that way, international society is an arrangement to uphold human equality and human freedom around the world.

-Capitalism in Postcolonial IR
+Capitalism in postcolonial IR

 The postcolonial approach to international relations advances the centrality of colonialism in the making of the modern world.
 Postcolonial IR scholars argue that colonialism and its processes were necessary to the historic development of global capitalism, which largely defines our economic and political world today.

 The field of international political economy, in studying the relationship between politics and the global economy, has largely excluded the significance of colonialism, slavery, and race in explaining global capitalism.
 Despite classical political economy gaining importance as a field at the height of transatlantic slavery, there is an absence of its importance in economic theory.
 The omission of colonial processes in the history that is told by IPE is reflective of the Western, liberal-modern worldview in which this scholarship is oriented.
 Historically, the very idea of the economy, as advanced by the likes of Adam Smith, was conceived of based on a national economy, which ignored the colonial processes taking place at the time.
 The social sciences in general have based explanations of capitalism in a historical context that does not consider colonialism as central to the development of the capitalist structure.